pingcap/docs-cn/dev/reference/tools/data-migration/relay-log.md

     binlog-gtid = "3ccc475b-2343-11e7-be21-6c0b84d59f30:1-14,406a3f61-690d-11e7-87c5-6c92bf46f384:1-94321383,53bfca22-690d-11e7-8a62-18ded7a37b78:1-495,686e1ab6-c47e-11e7-a42c-6c92bf46f384:1-34981190,03fc0263-28c7-11e7-a653-6c0b84d59f30:1-7041423,05474d3c-28c7-11e7-8352-203db246dd3d:1-170,10b039fc-c843-11e7-8f6a-1866daf8d810:1-308290454"
     ```

-## Initial synchronization rules
+## Initial replication rules

-For each start of DM-worker (or the relay log resuming synchronization after a pause), the starting position of synchronization includes the following conditions:
+For each start of DM-worker (or the relay log resuming replication after a pause), the starting position of replication includes the following conditions:

-- If a valid local relay log (a valid relay log is a relay log with valid `server-uuid.index`, `subdir` and `relay.meta` files), DM-worker resumes synchronization from a position recorded by `relay.meta`.
+- If a valid local relay log (a valid relay log is a relay log with valid `server-uuid.index`, `subdir` and `relay.meta` files), DM-worker resumes replication from a position recorded by `relay.meta`.

 - If a valid local relay log does not exist, and `relay-binlog-name` or `relay-binlog-gtid` is not specified in the DM configuration file:

-    - In the non-GTID mode, DM-worker starts synchronization from the initial upstream binlog and synchronizes all the upstream binlog files to the latest successively.
+    - In the non-GTID mode, DM-worker starts replication from the initial upstream binlog and replicates all the upstream binlog files to the latest successively.

-    - In the GTID mode, DM-worker starts synchronization from the initial upstream GTID.
+    - In the GTID mode, DM-worker starts replication from the initial upstream GTID.

         > **Note:**
         >
         > If the upstream relay log is purged, an error occurs.
-In this case, set `relay-binlog-gtid` to specify the starting position of synchronization.
+In this case, set `relay-binlog-gtid` to specify the starting position of replication.

 - If a valid local relay log does not exist:

-    - In the non-GTID mode, if `relay-binlog-name` is specified, DM-worker starts synchronization from the specified binlog file.
+    - In the non-GTID mode, if `relay-binlog-name` is specified, DM-worker starts replication from the specified binlog file.
-    - In the GTID mode, if `relay-binlog-gtid` is specified, DM-worker starts synchronization from the specified GTID.
+    - In the GTID mode, if `relay-binlog-gtid` is specified, DM-worker starts replication from the specified GTID.

 ## Data purge